 Mumbai airport is one of the main entry points into India.
 It's the second busiest airport in the country (after Delhi) and handles more than 45 million passengers a year -- and, with only one runway!
-The airport was leased to a private operator in 2006, and has undergone major renovation and upgrade.
+The airport was leased to a private operator in 2006 and has undergone major renovations and upgrades.

 New domestic terminals have been added along with a new integrated international terminal, Terminal 2.
 Terminal 2 was inaugurated in January 2014 and opened in February 2014 for international flights.
 Domestic airlines are currently in the process of relocating to Terminal 2 in a phased manner.

 Airport Name and Code

-Chhatrapati Shivaj International Airport Mumbai (BOM).
+Chhatrapati Shivaji International Airport Mumbai (BOM).
 It's named after a renowned Maharashtrian warrior king.

 Airport Contact Information